On the cop number and the weak Meyniel conjecture for algebraic graphs: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the referees for providing constructive suggestions, which helped improve the manuscript.
 A.B. first learnt about the game of cops and robbers from Arnab Chakraborty at the Indian Statistical Institute, Kolkata in 2008, and wishes to thank him and also Kishalaya Saha for a number of helpful discussions on combinatorial games during that period.
 This work started during the first author's stay at the University of Copenhagen, where he was supported by the ERC grant 716424 - CASe of Karim Adiprasito.
 The second author acknowledges the INSPIRE Faculty Award IFA18-MA123 from the Department of Science and Technology, Government of India.